 Please reach out to your Blueshift customer success manager (CSM) or drop an email to email@example.com to enable it for your account.

 - No priority: Campaigns using these segments aren't subject to your prioritization guidelines.
 When this feature is enabled for the first time, all your segments will be in this section.
-Drag or move a segment from this section to the 'prioritized' section to subject the campaign using it to your prioritization rules.

 Ensure that you do not schedule the triggers to run at a time when our platform computes the prioritization based on your preferences.
-Refer to messaging blackout window below.
+Refer to the messaging blackout window below.

 From the Campaign Dashboard you can filter campaigns based on their prioritization status and quickly find campaigns that honor prioritization and campaigns that override prioritization.